Hehouhua/register_probe/README.md

-# device_scan_framework
+# Register Probing
-A multithread framework to test a vulnerability in a variety of devices
+A framework to probe registration in various applications

 Usage:
 python2 exploit.py --help